 The TWDB-procured contractor and the smaller system will negotiate and execute a contract in a form acceptable to TWDB covering the development of the project prior to the contractor initiating any work.
 The contractor must complete the project within 9 months after the date of the contract between the contractor and the system.

 Initial Round:

-In the fall of 2018, a total of \$450,000 was made available for six small systems in the initial round.
-Three projects addressed water systems and three projects addressed wastewater systems.
-Systems.
-The work is scheduled to be completed in the summer of 2019.
+In the Fall of 2018, a total of \$225,000 was made available from the SRF for three small systems in the initial round to address their water system The work was completed in 2020.